mkuthan/mkuthan.github.io/source/_posts/2016-09-30-spark-streaming-on-yarn.markdown

 As you could see, configuration for mission critical Spark Streaming application deployed on YARN is quite complex.
 It has been long, tedious and iterative learning process of all presented techniques by a few very smart devs.
-But at the end, long running Spark Streaming applications deployed on highly utilized YARN cluster are extraordinary stable.
+But at the end, long-running Spark Streaming applications deployed on highly utilized YARN cluster are extraordinarily stable.